Deduction42/TimeRecords.jl/README.md

     TimeRecord{Int64}(t=1970-01-01T00:00:02, v=2)
     TimeRecord{Int64}(t=1970-01-01T00:00:03, v=3)
 ```
+Some additional notes on TimeSeries
+-  `records(ts::AbstractTimeSeries)` will return normal vector, but be careful about mutating it because it could violate some 'sorted' assumptions
+-  `push!(ts::AbstractTimeSeries, r::TimeRecord)` will insert `r` into `ts` while maintaining chronological order
+-  `setindex(AbstractTimeSeries, x, ind)` will only set the value, not the timestamp (in order to guarantee sorting).
+If timestamps need to be altered, use `deleteat!(ts, ind)` then `push!(ts, r, indhint=ind)`

 ## Interpolation
 The first major functionality supported is interpolation.
 Supported interpolation methods are zero-order-hold (order=0) or linear (order=1).